PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 and pushing, retain the 97/128 phase-cap audit and keep composite results outside the bounded integer mapping store.
 Never create, update, or reopen a pull request.

+## Terminal activation cleanup characterization

+The next family is restricted to four consecutive unconditional results after the terminal Slice/Concat composite: boundary StridedSlice/QDQ/Concat, Swish residual/Concat, Dequantize/Logistic/Mul/Quantize, and Swish QDQ-island cleanup.
+Existing contracts fix their bounded integer schemas; none has a default or consumer.

+The contract fixes exact owner expressions, adjacency, both composite/cleanup boundaries, and absence of loads.
+Its strict expected failure requires four stable `cleanup.terminal.*` records.

+Validation completed sequentially under core-only `uv`: the related baseline is `72 passed in 1.99s`; characterization plus related contracts is `73 passed, 1 xfailed in 2.08s`; targeted Ruff, bytecode compilation, and whitespace checks pass.

+Commit and push this characterization before replacing only the four mapping destinations.
+Preserve adjacency and both boundaries, then update terminal orchestration and bounded-store contracts, validate, document, commit, and push.
+Never create, update, or reopen a pull request.